 The day that never ends - everyone was affected by 9/11

-Eleven years ago, I lived on Staten Island.
-You could not avoid or escape the aftermath of the September 11
+Twelve years ago, I lived on Staten Island.
+You could not avoid or escape the aftermath of the September 11 attacks.

 Everyone knew someone who perished in the terror attacks that day -- a relative, a former classmate, a neighbor.

 For months, wakes and memorial services were held in churches across the borough.
 In the years that followed, you could drive for 15 minutes and pass as many as two dozen streets named in honor of fallen cops, firefighters or Wall Street secretaries.

 Four years ago I moved to New Jersey.
 It goes without saying that New Jersey residents of neighborhoods such as Middletown paid a horrendous toll that day.